 General Admission Grounds Passes are available at www.tourchampulf.com or at the Admission Tent at the tournament.
-This tent is located directly in front of you as you exit the shuttle upon arrival.
+This tent is located directly in front of you as you exit the shuttle, upon arrival.
 Hospitality Passes are available at www.tourchampulf.com and allow the bearer access to the designated suites along the 18th green.
-Daily Grounds Passes are $10 each, Weekly Grounds Passes are $35 each, FC Tucker Hospitality House Passes are $75/day and C&P Media Hospitality Passes are $125/day.
-Children under 17 years of age are not required to have a ticket for general admission to
+Daily Grounds Passes are $15 each, Weekly Grounds Passes are $40 each, Michelob Ultra Party Deck Passes are $75/day, GAF Hospitality Passes are $150/day.
+Children under 17 years of age are not required to have a ticket for general admission but are required to have a ticket to enter a hospitality area.

 Be sure to check the weather to determine what to wear.
 Bring a rain jacket or poncho if there is a chance of rain.
 Wear cool, light colored clothing on sunny days.
 Wear comfortable shoes, preferably with flat heels, which make for easier walking on uneven terrain.
 Wear sun protection: sunscreen, hat, and sunglasses.